 - Anchor the band behind you at shoulder height, take a couple of steps forward, and stand in the staggered stance.

-- Grab the handles firmly with your palms facing down and bending your elbows hold your hands beside your chests.
+- Grab the handles firmly with your palms facing down and bending your elbows, hold your hands beside your chest.

 - Press the bands in front of you until your arms are entirely straight and your chest engages.